 Note: This problem is more obvious on mobile devices because clients share limited public network IPs under the ISP's NAT gateway and a quintuple can be reused in 2MSL.
 The timestamps sent from different clients may not be incremental.

 Taking 2.6.32 kernel as an example, the details are as follows:

-rx_opt->ts_recent: Time stamp of last time
+rx_opt->ts_recent: timestamp of last time

-rx_opt->rcv_tsval: Time stamp received this time
+rx_opt->rcv_tsval: timestamp received in this time

 get_seconds(): current time